Uzlopak/blog/case.md

 You want a burst mode where you send e.g. 5 Mb in the first 3 seconds and then only 100kb/s?
 Then define a function which exactly does this.
-You want a letancy of 1 second?
+You want a latency of 1 second?
 Define a function, which returns 0 for the first second and then the preferred speed.

 #### ThrottleGroups